 In the evening, I lit a fire.
 Ate chilled satsumas with my youngest, wrapped in blankets on the sofa.
 We all clustered around a dining table festooned with poinsettia and roses, and loaded our plates with slabs of pork pie, curls of smoked salmon, miniature spring rolls, hot snap peas and cherry chilli peppers.
 We stared at the food before we ate it.
 We ate around a glass table scattered with Carcassonne pieces.
 The children beat me.
 We left the table, to soak in bubble baths in the bathroom I had scrubbed.
 We returned in pyjamas fresh from the day’s laundry.
 We listened to the logs crackle and spit; logs that I hacked up myself some weeks ago, using a bow saw.
 I remembered my blistering hands and screaming arm muscles, and the tiredness in me felt more acceptable.
 I read The Giving Tree to my youngest (a beautiful book that I wholly recommend).

 We watched television.
-We never do that.
-We did tonight.
 Gordon Buchanon and polar bears – reminded me of forays into the sea, diving with cameras.
 I’m more afraid of bears than sharks.
 We watched Dawn French and laughed a lot, I understood her words on many levels, and my laughter came from somewhere deep.
 We watched Jools Holland, the children drifting now.
 Ruby Turner.
 Chaka Khan.
 UB40.
 Christine and the Queens.
 Spellbound by Hélöise Letissier.
 Hugging my awake child Happy New Year.
 Scooping up the others.
 Carrying them.
 Feeling my scars tugging, even now, months later.
 Glad and grateful to be able to walk with them in my arms.
 Settling them.
 Kissing them goodnight.
 Telling them that I love them.
 Watching my youngest smile in his sleep.